SEKOIA-IO/documentation/docs/xdr/features/collect/ingestion_methods/rsyslog.md

 If you would like to filter on specific intakes:

 - Go to [SEKOIA.IO Intakes page](https://app.sekoia.io/operations/intakes)
-- Copy your Intake Key, for instance: `88EYbSaG55YbVaTne8Gu93wKQbLE4axZ`
+- Copy your Intake Key.
+In this example, it can be: `88EYbSaG55YbVaTne8Gu93wKQbLE4axZ`
 - Come back to [SEKOIA.IO Events' page](https://app.sekoia.io/operations/events)
-- Query the following in the search bar: `customer.intake_key:"88EYbSaG55YbVaTne8Gu93wKQbLE4axZ"` press `Enter`
+- Query the following in the search bar: `customer.intake_key:"88EYbSaG55YbVaTne8Gu93wKQbLE4axZ"` and press `Enter`

 ## Forward Logs Using RELP Protocol